 You can use this guide to find the Windows Server edition and licenses appropriate for your organisation's needs.

-Microsoft offers Windows Server through Connecting Up in the Standard, Datacenter, and Essentials editions.
-The Standard and Datacenter editions share most of the same features; the primary difference is the number of virtual instances of the server software you are allowed to run.
+Microsoft offers Windows Server through Connecting Up in the Standard and Essentials editions.
 Essentials shares many of the features of the Standard edition, but has limitations on the maximum number of users and devices that can connect to it.

 - The Standard edition is designed for small-to-medium-sized organisations.
 It allows you to run two instances of the server software in a virtual operating system on the licensed server.
 If you need to run additional virtual instances, you can acquire more Standard licenses.